Signatures of interactions in the Andreev spectrum of nanowire Josephson junctions

 This model cannot be solved exactly in the presence of interactions.
 However, we can get insight into their effect on the subgap states by considering the infinite gap limit $(\Delta_i \rightarrow \infty)$ \cite{Meng2009} and restricting the normal region to four sites only.
-Such a four-site model can be diagonalized exactly including the Hubbard terms.
-The effect of the superconducting pairing in the leads projected into the central four sites (denoted by $\alpha=L,R$ (left,right) and $\tau=\pm$ (top, bottom)) leads to the following effective pairing model \cite{supplemental}
+Such a four-site model is a minimal one that can account for the multichannel character and the finite length of the junction while being amenable to exact diagonalization including the Hubbard terms.
+The effect of the superconducting pairing in the leads projected into the central four sites [denoted by $\alpha=L,R$ (left,right) and $\tau=\pm$ (top, bottom)] leads to the following effective pairing model \cite{supplemental}

 where $\Gamma_{s,\alpha}$ and $\Gamma_{t,\alpha}$ are effective singlet and triplet pairing amplitudes for the $\alpha{=}L,R$ sites arising from the combination of s-wave pairing and spin-orbit interactions in the multi-channel leads.
 We do not expect that the scaling used to determine the parameters in Eq.~(\ref{extended-TB-model}) would hold for such a minimal system.
-However, setting reasonable parameters (e.g.\ \(\epsilon_{i,\tau}/2{=}\Gamma_s{=}{-}t_x{=}{-}t_y\) and \(\Gamma_{t}{=}\alpha_x{=}\alpha_y{=}0.8\Gamma_s\), we get the results shown in Fig.~\ref{Fig:Fig3} for the effect of interactions on the transition lines which have some resemblance with the experimental observations.
+However, setting reasonable parameters (e.g.\ \(\epsilon_{i,\tau}/2{=}\Gamma_s{=}{-}t_x{=}{-}t_y\) and \(\Gamma_{t}{=}\alpha_x{=}\alpha_y{=}0.8\Gamma_s\)), we get the results shown in Fig.~\ref{Fig:Fig3} for the effect of interactions on the transition lines which have some resemblance with the experimental observations.

 As expected, interactions lift the degeneracy of the mixed pair transitions (blue lines in Fig.~\ref{Fig:Fig3}) at $\delta=0$ and $\pi$.
 Moreover, in contrast to the simple argument based on the emergent exchange interaction, which splits the transition lines into triplet and singlet \cite{Padurariu2012}, there is a complete splitting of the four lines.
 This is due to the presence of a significant spin-orbit interaction which breaks spin symmetry.